Yukinoroh/FSLangPatch/README.md

 + tr (Turkish)

-After execution of the program, look at the log.txt file to make sure everything went well.
+After execution of the program, please check the log.txt file to make sure everything went well.

 ===[Català]===